-AN OVERVIEW OF THE TELECOM AND POSTAL SERVICES MARKET IN THE REPUBLIC OF SERBIA IN 2014 The total fixed network traffic in 2014 was estimated to 6.4 billion minutes of national traffic and 620 million minutes of international traffic, which is an overall decrease by 6% compared with 2013.
-As shown in Figure 22, the traffic volume has been following a downtrend, primarily due to other types of services being offered, such as mobile network, electronic messaging, VolP, etc. The total number of minutes of fixed network traffic is estimated on the basis of data from the exchanges where it is possible to register the consumed call-units or minutes.
+56 AN OVERVIEW OF THE TELECOM AND POSTAL SERVICES MARKET IN THE REPUBLIC OF SERBIA IN 2014 other types of services being offered, such as mobile network, electronic messaging, VoIP, etc. The total number of minutes of fixed network traffic is estimated on the basis of data from the exchanges where it is possible to register the consumed call-units or minutes.
 Such data are extrapolated according to the total number of users in the network.
-Out of the total fixed network traffic, 70% was local traffic, which is slightly less compared to the previous years.
+Out of the total fixed network traffic,